Introduction

 The STAR Linear Model

-For many applications, the STAR linear model is often the first
+For many cases, the STAR linear model is the first method to try: it

-can be used on the output to extract coefficients
+like coef and fitted can be used on the output

 library(countSTAR)